isabella232/help-7/gitbook/cmp/general/log-in.md

 | _Certificate_   | _Client Secret_ |

 You can provide this information in the support request, or we can set up a configuration session with you.

 {% hint style="info" %}

+You can configure most IdPs to assign a `role_name` to anyone who signs up for a CMP account using SSO.
+The `role_name` is managed internally by your IdP.

+When a user signs up for a CMP account, the CMP will look for an IdP `role_name` and, if found, will assign the matching [CMP Role](../user-management/manage-roles.md) to the user's CMP account.
+For this to work, the `role_name` must exactly match the name of a CMP Role.

+However, if you [invite a user](../user-management/creating-a-new-user.md) and pre-assign a CMP Role to them, the CMP will ignore the `role_name` for that user.

+{% endhint %}

+{% hint style="info" %}